DragonL40/logseq/pages/In the Mood for Love.md

 - Avant-pop cinema
 - Non-linear plot, no resolution at the end
 -
-- Interesting camera shoots; seeing the plot
+- Interesting camera shoots; seeing the plot indirectly